Ukraine’s military intelligence (HUR) reported that Russia transports North Korean soldiers into the frontlines via trucks with civilian plates.

 A drone struck the Michurinsky District of the region around 0:40 am local time and caused a fire, which was quickly put out, Governor Maxim Egorov stated on his Telegram channel.

-The Air Force reported that Ukrainian air defenses destroyed 41 of the 80 Russian drones launched overnight.
+The Air Force reported that Ukrainian air defenses destroyed 41 of the 80 Russian Shahed drones launched overnight.
 The statement stated that 32 drones were lost in Ukraine and one flew towards Belarus.

 This includes 1,440 casualties that Russian forces have suffered in the last day.